Fully Analytic Nuclear Gradients for the Bethe--Salpeter Equation: Acknowledgement

 \section{Acknowledgement}

 J.~T.~acknowledges funding from the Fonds der Chemischen Industrie (FCI) via a Liebig fellowship and support by the Cluster of Excellence ``CUI: Advanced Imaging of Matter'' of the Deutsche Forschungsgemeinschaft (DFG) (EXC 2056, funding ID 390715994).
 M.-P.~K.~and P.-F.~L.~thank the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.~863481) for funding.
+For this work the HPC-cluster Hummel-2 at University of Hamburg was used.
+The cluster was funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 498394658.